mantik-ai/core/doc/GettingStarted.md

 - Make: Needed for Building
 - SBT (Simple Build Tool): Needed for Building Scala
 - Python 3.7: Needed for Python Bridges, Python SDK and Examples
-- pipenv: Needed for Python Package Management
+- poetry: Needed for Python Package Management
 - Go 1.13: Needed for Go Containers and Bridges
 - Protobuf Compiler: Needed for gRpc
 - Docker: Needed for Docker Container generation

 The docker images will be build directly into the Docker registry which is built into Minikube.

-The different build systems (SBT, go, pipenv) are all controlled using a multi-directory Makefile.
+The different build systems (SBT, go, poetry) are all controlled using a multi-directory Makefile.

 Build using: